 - If you’re in Stockholm during the summer, you can tag along on a free guided art walk.
-At other times of the year, you can book a Stockholm subway art tour with a guide to give you commentary about all the fantastic art pieces.
+At other times of the year, it may be worth booking a Stockholm subway art tour with a guide to give you commentary about all the fantastic art pieces.

 T-Centralen (Central Station)

 Start at T-Centralen (Central Station) and head towards the Blue line.
-The rocky walls here were painted in white and blue by artist Per Olof Ultvedt.
+The rocky walls here were decorated in white and blue colour scheme by artist Per Olof Ultvedt in the 1970s.